Presided over by André Bourbeau, CMIM co-founder and president, the 2017 international jury is comprised of:

 In the final round, the international jury listens to the 6 finalists who are accompanied by the Orchestre symphonique de Montréal, at the Maison symphonique de Montréal.

-The three prize-winners, accompanied by the Orchestre symphonique de Montréal, perform in a Gala concert at the Maison symphonique de Montréal.
+The First prize winner and three former laureates of the CMIM, accompanied by the Orchestre symphonique de Montréal, perform in a Gala concert at the Maison symphonique de Montréal.
+The concert is preceded by the Awards ceremony, where all prizes will be revealed and awarded that evening.
 This event brings the CMIM to a close.